brlol/RedeskyNew/README.md

 All configurations are made by me and nobody else.
 Free to use.
 # Usage
 - Bind Timer, SafeWalk, and Scaffold to the same key.
-- Bind kill aura to a key.
+- Bind KillAura to a key.
 - Bind LongJump and TimerLongJump to the same key and only use once per round.
 - Bind ChestStealer, InventoryCleaner, StorageESP, and AutoArmor to one key.
 - Use any visuals you want.